Moonlighting at Work: What It Signals and How to Respond

 The instinct is to treat moonlighting as a character issue.
 It almost never is.
 Look underneath and you usually find one of a few very human drivers:

 - Pay hasn't kept up with the cost of living.
-When salaries lag inflation, a second income isn't greed — it's arithmetic.
-It's often the most common driver.
+When salaries lag inflation, a second income is arithmetic, not greed.
+In most teams it is the most common driver.

 - Disengagement in the main role.
 An employee who has mentally checked out has spare energy and looks for somewhere to spend it.
 Here moonlighting overlaps closely with quiet quitting: both are what disengagement looks like from the outside.